udem-dlteam/ribbit/README.md

 Here are a few examples (all assume that a `cd src` has been done first):

-    Use Gambit to compile the minimal REPL to Python and execute with python3:
+    Use the Gambit interpreter to compile the minimal REPL to Python and execute with python3:

-      $ gsi rsc.scm -t py -l min repl-min.scm
+      $ ./rsc -t py -l min repl-min.scm
       $ echo "(define f (lambda (n) (if (< n 2) n (+ (f (- n 1)) (f (- n 2))))))(f 25)" | python3 repl-min.scm.py
       > 0
       > 75025
       >

-    The same result can be obtained by calling the rsc shell script with:

-      $ ./rsc -t py -l min repl-min.scm

     Alternatively one of the prebuilt versions can be used to achieve the same result: